krishankantjha/retainiq/DEPLOYMENT.md

-# Production Deployment Guide: RetainIQ Customer Retention Platform
+# Deployment Guide: RetainIQ Customer Retention Platform

 This guide covers production deployment configurations, container orchestration, environment setup, and database migrations for the RetainIQ platform.

 ---

-## Database Requirements for Production
+## Database Requirements

 Avoid using SQLite in production.
 Because SQLite relies on file-level write locking, concurrent writes from the FastAPI background worker (`process_upload_task`) and the main API handler will trigger locking exceptions (`OperationalError: database is locked`).
 Use PostgreSQL instead.